 Cascadia District Office, firstname.lastname@example.org (503) 581-3969

 Sage District Office, email@example.com (503) 802-9225

 - There are minimum salary levels for clergy, set each year by the Annual Conference (called Equitable Compensation Guidelines) See the Equitable Compensation Guidelines 2020 for guidance on those.
-The church may also consider minimum compensation guidelines from the clergy person's own denomination.
-Contact that denominational office for information.

 - With the minimum level as the lower boundary, the cash salary figure for a particular clergy is arrived at through negotiation between the SPRC, District Superintendent and the pastor.